Mixed legal system of English common law, French civil law, and customary law.

 Impact of regulatory regime on business

-The Act also seeks to prevent the restrictive trade practices such as abuse of a dominant position by an enterprise; to eliminate anti-competitive practices; and to prevent or control anti-competitive mergers.
+The Act seeks to prevent the restrictive trade practices such as abuse of a dominant position by an enterprise; to eliminate anti-competitive practices; and to prevent or control anti-competitive mergers.

 The Act prohibits arrangements between undertakings that hinder competition, or are intended to do so e.g. agreeing to fix prices, cartel agreements, or bid rigging, the abuse by one or more undertakings of a dominant position in a market, and certain mergers and acquisitions, unless the prior approval is obtained from the FTC.